mohamedzeina/jsnote-zeina/README.md

 ## Description
 JSNote-Zeina is a React and TypeScript application designed as an interactive coding environment.
 It enables users to write JavaScript, see it executed in real-time, and create comprehensive documentation using Markdown.
+This application is published on npm.

 Key features include: